x/Game-Development-in-Javascript-Tutorial/part-one.md

 ```
 This is a much more modular way of structuring our events because now we can plug and play them in any order, or easily make things happen between them.

 One last thing that you need to understand about the event queue is that it only runs one thing at a time.
-Consider the following code...
+Consider the following code:

 ```javascript
 setTimeout(function(){